syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 //You can use IDictionary<string, object> collection to generate dynamic objects.
 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Mail-merge-with-dynamic-objects).

 ## Mail merge with implicit relational data